Nattahphon/proj_new/README.md

 # Ensure your .env file is correctly created and utilized in Python:

-To Create and Use a .env File
+To Create and Use a .env File :
 Create a .env File
-At the root of your project directory, create a .env file
+At the root of your project directory

 ## Warning !!!